uqlibrary/technology-training/OpenRefine/openrefine.md

 1. Create a text facet on the `Publisher` column
 2. Note that in the values there are two that look identical – why does this value appear twice?
-3. On the `Publisher` column, use the dropdown menu to select `Edit cells > Common transforms > Trim leading and trailing whitespace`
+3. On the `Publisher` column, use the drop-down menu to select `Edit cells > Common transforms > Trim leading and trailing whitespace`
 4. Look at the publisher facet now – has it changed? (if it hasn’t changed, try clicking the `Refresh` option to make sure it updates)

 #### Writing transformations